RicoJia/ricojia.github.io/_posts/2017/2017-07-01-general-science-facts.markdown

 </p>
 </div>

 - But when you suddenly let go, the centripedal force suddenly drops to 0.
 You will fly radially outward and tagentially.

+## Miscellaneous Nuggets of Facts

+- Is this true? "not all usb-c cables are data cables".
+Yes, usb-c is just a shape.
+Some of them are charge-only.
+Also, What is DP? (display port)
+- What is MTU?
+It's "maximum transmission unit" in bytes
+- What is a fathom?
+A traditional unit to measure depth in nautical context.
+1 fathom = 6 ft